kooku0/HlsAudioDownstream/README.md

 ### Prerequisites

-HLS 프로토콜을 지원하지 않는 브라우저의 경우 hls 확장 프로그램을 설치 해줘야한다.
+For browsers that do not support HLS protocol, you must install the hls extension.

 ### Installing

-윈도우 10, chrome 환경에서 실행하였다.
+Run in Window 10, chrome environment.

-모듈들을 설치해준다.
+Install modules.

 * http
 * fs